Death of Martin Anderson: Controversy and criticism

 According to Adams, "Martin Anderson's death was caused by suffocation due to actions of the guards at the boot camp.
 The suffocation was caused by manual occlusion of the mouth, in concert with forced inhalation of ammonia fumes that caused spasm of the vocal cords resulting in internal blockage of the upper airway."
 Death due to laryngospasm, however, is not listed in standard lists of adverse effects.
 Dr. Randy Eichner noted in his testimony that such a death had never been recorded in 150 years of use of ammonia spirits.
 Dr. Adams did not dispute this:

 Defense attorney Waylon Graham asked him why he thought the use of ammonia could have killed Anderson when nothing like that has ever been recorded "in the history of the world."

 "This is the only place in the world to my knowledge where ammonia capsules were used this way," Adams said.
 "So no other deaths would have occurred."

-This has led a number of forensic pathologists to support Siebert's diagnosis.
+A number of forensic pathologists support Siebert's diagnosis.
 Steve Meadows, the State Attorney who succeeded Ober, concluded that the criticism of Siebert was politically motivated.
-When the Medical Examiner Commission voted not to retain Siebert following the expiration of his contract, Meadows appointed Siebert back into the position as temporary Medical Examiner.
+When the Medical Examiner Commission voted not to retain Siebert following the expiration of his contract, Meadows appointed Siebert into the position as temporary Medical Examiner.
 Meadows stated: "I will not sacrifice Charles Siebert on the altar of political expediency or correctness.
 Despite what amounts to a reckless character assassination by some media outlets and, regrettably, even some members of our government, I believe Dr. Siebert to be a competent and thorough medical examiner–not beholden to anyone or any cause.
 Quite simply, Dr. Siebert is a well-qualified doctor doing his best to serve the people of this district.
 I am certain that Dr. Siebert looks forward to a hearing before an administrative judge and his first opportunity to respond to the allegations upon which the vote for his removal was based."